Facilities & Resources

 The Art History offices and the Visual Resources Center are located in Lutz Hall.

-Students at the Hite Art Institute have access to a multitude of resources through the University, including the International Honor Quilt, the Photographic Archives, and the University Art Collection.
+Students at the Hite Institute of Art and Design have access to a multitude of resources through the University, including the International Honor Quilt, the Photographic Archives, and the University Art Collection.
 The Speed Museum, adjacent to the University, provides additional opportunities for art experiences and engagement for our students.